ApptivaAG/shower/CONTRIBUTING.md

 ## Sprache/Language

+This repository is momentarily with German content, but I also like to have a English version in the future.

-Dieses Repository wird in erster Linie in Deutsch gepflegt.
-Dies ist im Moment so, weil ich in zur Zeit die Präsentation in Deutsch benötige.
-Ich bin aber sehr offen diese auch in Englisch zu pfelgen.
+Der Inhalt der Präsentation ist in erster Linie Deutsch gepflegt.
+Dies ist im Moment so, weil ich in zur Zeit diese Präsentation in Deutsch benötige.
+In Zukunft hätte ich die Inhalte ebenfalls gerne auf Englisch.

-This repository is in the moment in German, but I also like to have a English version in the future.
+Die Kommentare und der Code sind in Englisch.

 ---
 Licensed under [MIT License](LICENSE.md).